Which NFL teams will allow fans at games in Week 7 of the 2020 season?

-Here is what NFL stadium capacity is expected to look like during week 7 as the league is allowing each of its 32 teams to determine whether or not fans can attend games.
+Here is what NFL stadium capacity is expected to look like this week as the league is allowing each of its 32 teams to determine whether or not fans can attend games.

 RELATED: As teams fade from contention, COVID-19 concerns will grow